yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 ### Where do you need help from Veronika?
 * To pick the right plots, evaluate which plots make sense, and if there are other good techniques for making data visualisations for categorial data

 ### Any other topics

+***

+### Date: 30 apr 2024
+### Who helped you this week?
+N/A
+### What did you achieve?
+- Annotation Guide: Done
+  - Folder with 100 articles for annotations
+  - Instructions
+  - Annotation Scheme for Annotating
+  - Provided keyword list for searching after relevant text in articles
+- Annotation Data: Done
+  - 100 annotated articles
+  - 100 rows with raw data and 15 categories (besides article information)
+- Analysis of annotation data:
+  - Notebook: almost done with plots and statistics
+  - Overview of findings
+  - List of datasets used
+- Report
+  - Introduction: Done
+  - Background: Almost done
+  - Methodology: Done
+  - Experimental Setting: Done
+  - Findings: Almost Done
+  - Discussion: In progress
+  - Flowcharts: Almost done
+  - Appendencies: Almost done
+- Data visualisations
+  - Stacked bar charts
+  - Sankey plots

+### What would you like to work on next week?
+- Finishing report
+- Tidying notebooks
+- Settling on data visualisations (categories and metrices)

+### Where do you need help from Veronika?
+- Helping me maintain focus in my report:
+  - What should I leave out?
+  - Where should I put more focus?
+  - Should I add more theories to support the purpose of my paper?
+  - Does the sectioning made sense?
+  - Which plots should I settle on?
+- Feedback on Annotation Guide
+- How I should organise my submission in Github
+  - MICCAI papers
+  - Notebooks
+  - Raw Data
+  - Cleaned/Processed Data
+  - Packages and Libraries

+### Any other topics